cimd/vue-eloquent/docs/vue/api.md

 }
 ```

-::: info
+::: tip
-At this point you start using the Api classes on your app or you can continue extending it through the following
+At this point you can start using the Api Class on your app or you can continue extending it through the following
 steps
 :::